Luftbild von Bau 1 und 3 und Innenhof mit rotem Space-Logo darüber

 Latest news

-Block four: The design "Framing" by Martin Abt, Johannes Dunke and Dominik Schall was created in the summer semester 2021 as part of the elective course "building with natural materials" supervised by Prof. Jury Troy.
+Block 4: The design "Framing" by Martin Abt, Johannes Dunke and Dominik Schall was created in the summer semester 2021 as part of the elective course "building with natural materials" supervised by Prof. Jury Troy.
 It was the winner of the student competition "Redesign Block 4" organized by the association Freunde der HFT Stuttgart e.V. and the university.

 Results